project-emily/projectEmilyWebsite/_posts/2020-12-31-rejecting-chaos.md

 tags: [featured, spotlight]
 hidden: false
 author: Emily
 added-excerpt: Living in the modern world is a lot.
 The expectations, the packed schedules, the always-growing, never-ending to-do list.
 There always seems to be more to do, more to buy, more to become.
-In a world full of modern conveniences and time-saving devices, you’d think we’d have all the time in the world for slowing down, savoring, and general human _being_.
+In a world full of modern conveniences and time-saving devices, you’d think we’d have all the time in the world for slowing down, savoring, and general human <i>being</i>.
 But instead of embracing this extra time with quality connection and sufficient rest, we cram our schedules with more work, more stuff, more events.
 A lot of it is good.
 But most of it is unnecessary.
 ---

 <style> em {color: black;} p a {color: #f0506e;}</style>